 Making a danish with puff pastry

 I am a huge proponent of making everything from scratch.
 I am a rough puff pastry fanatic, which is basically a cheat version of puff pastry that produces almost identical results.
-You can make your own rough puff pastry for the danishes from my recipe and video tutorial in my Rough Puff Pastry Guide.
+You can make your own rough puff pastry for the danishes from my Rough Puff Pastry Recipe.
 It takes a bit of time, but only because most of it is time resting in the fridge!
-Active time is only about 20 minutes.
+Active time is only about 30 minutes.

 However, I know not everyone has time to dedicate to these types of fun tasks, so you can absolutely make this with frozen puff pastry.
 You’ll only need one sheet for this Fruit & Cream Cheese Puff Pastry Danish recipe (makes 6), but you could totally double up if you want more!
 Keep in mind these are to be eaten the day they’re made, so for this you actually don’t want to plan for leftovers...

 For either homemade or frozen puff pastry, roll out the dough to ⅛”-¼” thick.
 This won’t take much rolling for frozen puff.